DiamondLightSource/pythonSoftIOC/docs/pythonsoftioc.rst

-- The use of :func:`pkg_resources.require` is standard across all use of the ``dls-python`` Python interpreter at Diamond, and in this example we are using both :mod:`cothread` and :mod:`iocbuilder`.
+- The use of :func:`pkg_resources.require` is standard across all use of the ``dls-python`` Python interpreter at Diamond, and in this example we are using both :mod:`cothread` and :mod:`epicsdbbuilder`.
 Of course, in an officially published IOC specific versions must be specified, in this example I'm using the most recent versions at the time of writing.